 It is illegal for individuals to operate a motor vehicle in Washington with the following BAC percentages:

 Driving under the influence in Washington State refers to operating a motor vehicle while affected by drugs, alcohol, or both.
 This includes prescription and over-the-counter medications.

 Washington’s “implied consent” law means that drivers are considered to have given consent to a breath or blood test if suspected of driving under the influence.
-If arrested, you have the right to refuse the test, but doing so will result in suspension of your driver’s license for at least one year, depending on your number of previous offenses; the refusal can also be used as evidence against you in court.
+If arrested, you have the right to refuse the test, but doing so will result in the suspension of your driver’s license for at least one year, depending on your number of previous offenses; the refusal can also be used as evidence against you in court.

-Driving under the influence in Washington will result in suspension of your driver’s license and may also require you to install an ignition interlock device in your vehicle.
+Driving under the influence in Washington will result in the suspension of your driver’s license and may also require you to install an ignition interlock device in your vehicle.
 Fines and criminal penalties, including jail time, are also possible.

 The severity of your punishment may vary depending on several factors, including your BAC at the time of your arrest and whether you are a first-time or repeat offender.

 Yes.
 Washington allows drivers to take defensive driving courses for a possible reduction in the cost of their insurance premiums.
 Classes can also be used to fulfill legal obligations or to prevent traffic tickets from appearing on your record.
 Classes can be completed at a commercial driver’s training school or from an approved online provider.

 You can reduce your monthly insurance costs by shopping around and comparing rates, selecting the right car and level of coverage, choosing a higher deductible in exchange for a lower premium, maintaining a good driving record and credit history, and applying for special discounts.